tfausak/thran/README.markdown

 -- type class
 class Semigroup a where
   append :: a -> a -> a

+-- super class
+class Semigroup a <= Monoid a where empty :: a

+-- operators are not present in corefn infix 5 append as +

+-- data without constructors are not present in corefn data Void

+-- negative numbers
+-- dummy `negate` definition to avoid pulling in the prelude negate :: forall a. a -> a negate x = x negativeOne :: Int negativeOne = -1

+-- do notation
+-- dummy `bind` definition to avoid pulling in the prelude bind :: forall a b. a -> (a -> b) -> b bind x f = f x perform :: forall a b. a -> b -> b perform effect query = do effect result <- query effect
+  _ <- query
+  result
 ```

 Thran generates this Haskell module: